AbdallahIsmaili/edustack/README.md

 ### Planning

-To effectively plan the development of the Q&A website, it is advisable to follow an iterative and incremental approach.
-Here's a high-level breakdown of the planning process:

 1. **Database Design**: Design the database schema, considering the entities, relationships, and performance requirements.

 2. **Wireframing and UI/UX Design**: Create wireframes and design the user interface to provide a seamless and intuitive user experience.